 Worried it’s chicken pox?
-Understand the causes, symptoms and treatment with our expert overview of the condition
+Understand the causes, symptoms and treatment with our expert overview of the condition.

 Chicken pox is a common childhood illness that features a rash of itchy red spots that turn into fluid filled blisters and eventually form scabs and drop off.
 Some children have just a few spots while others are covered in them.
-It is caused by the varicella zoster virus, is most common in children under 10 and is easily spread in nurseries and schools.
+It is caused by the varicella zoster virus, is most common in children under ten and is easily spread in nurseries and schools.
 It is often confused with measles which has slightly different symptoms.

 Although chicken pox is common, it can leave your little one feeling rather uncomfortable with itchy red spots.
 They usually clear up in a week or so, but it can be dangerous for some people, including pregnant women, newborn babies and those with a weakened immune system.
-Ninety per cent of adults are immune to chicken pox because they’ve already had it as a child but if you do have it as an adult the symptoms can be more severe.
+90 per cent of adults are immune to chicken pox because they’ve already had it as a child but if you do have it as an adult the symptoms can be more severe.

-What are the symptoms of chicken pox?
+What are the signs and symptoms of chicken pox?

 Before the spots appear many children have mild flu-like symptoms including: